 - Permanent disfigurement/scarring to the face and other body parts

-- Thomas J. Ashenden attended the Trial Lawyers College (TLC) Florida regional seminar on “Discovering the Story” – Key Largo
+- Mr. Ashenden attended the Trial Lawyers College (TLC) Florida regional seminar on “Discovering the Story” in Key Largo.

 - As stated in TLC’s mission statement: “The Trial Lawyers College is dedicated to training and educating lawyers and judges who are committed to the jury system and to representing and obtaining justice for individuals; the poor, the injured, the forgotten, the voiceless.”

-- Thomas J. Ashenden recovered $360,000 from a truck company out of Eufaula, Alabama.
+- Mr. Ashenden recovered $360,000 from a truck company out of Eufaula, Alabama.
 Liability and damages were strongly contested by the insurance company.
-The truck company argued our client was illegally parked and as negligent or nearly as negligent as the tractor-trailer driver.
+The truck company argued that our client was illegally parked and was as negligent or nearly as negligent as the tractor-trailer driver.

-- Thomas J. Ashenden participated in a workshop with 49 other trial lawyers from across the country in the American Association of Justice’s Ultimate Trial Advocacy College: Art of Persuasion – Harvard Law School.
+- Mr. Ashenden participated in a workshop with 49 other trial lawyers from across the country in the American Association of Justice’s Ultimate Trial Advocacy College: Art of Persuasion – Harvard Law School.
 The workshop focused on refining trial skills, opening statements, direct examination, cross-examination and closing arguments.